matias-kovero/BetterMotorways/BetterMotorways/README.md

   |-- Patch1.cs
 |-- Main.cs
 ```
-Game classes are referenced to classes found in game assbembly.
+`GameClasses` are referenced to classes found in game assbembly.
 Use dnSpy to check these classes in `App.dll`
-Patches will have files that will have our own custom code that will patch game functions.
+`Patches` will have files that will have our own custom code that will patch game functions.

 ## Finding an function to patch
 You will need to analyze the game code with dnSpy to find functions you would like to edit.
 I'll show an example to remove checks on vehicle collisions.